Multi-Sector Partnerships

 Opportunity Youth Network

-We co-convene the Opportunity Youth Network (OYN) with the Forum for Youth Investment and Gap, Inc. OYN was launched by key leaders from nearly 100 national organizations in March 2013 to capitalize on the momentum created by the White House Council on Community Solutions, which brought new visibility and focus to the needs of 16-24 year olds who are not in school and not working.
+We co-convene the Opportunity Youth Network (OYN) with the Forum for Youth Investment.
+OYN was launched by key leaders from nearly 100 national organizations in March 2013 to capitalize on the momentum created by the White House Council on Community Solutions, which brought new visibility and focus to the needs of 16-24 year olds who are not in school and not working.
 OYN brings together the country’s leading funders and corporations of all sizes, federal, state and local government officials, non-profits and formerly disconnected youth to work together to reduce the number of disconnected youth by one million over five years.